LeeChan-tw/restaurant_list/README.md

 - listing restaurants
 - searching restaurants by name
 - details for the restaurant you choose
+- update your favorite restaurant
+- delete the restaurant you don't like

 ### Searching
 type the name of the restaurants in search bar